THE BEST LAS VEGAS PROPERTIES

 to pay taxes, insurance, and other bills when due.

-Escrow Collections - Funds collected by the loan servicer
+Escrow Collections - Funds collected by the loan

-taxes, mortgage insurance, and hazard homeowners insurance.
+property taxes, mortgage insurance, and hazard homeowners insurance.

-Escrow Disbursements - The use of escrow funds to pay real
+Escrow Disbursements - The use of escrow funds to pay

-as they become due.
+expenses as they become due.

-Escrow Payment - The portion of a borrower's monthly
+Escrow Payment - The portion of a borrower's

-Estate - The ownership interest of an
+Estate - The ownership interest of an individual in real property.
+The sum

-personal property owned by an individual at time of death.
+total of all the real property and personal property owned by an individual at

-Eviction - A legal proceeding by a landlord to
+Eviction - A legal proceeding by a landlord

-recover possession of real property from the tenant.
+to recover possession of real property from the tenant.

-Examination Of Title - The report on the title of a property
+Examination Of Title - The report on the title of a

-from the public records or an abstract of the title.
+property from the public records or an abstract of the title.

 Exclusive Listing - A written contract that gives a